What is the call of the void?

 - Driving a car: You may have thoughts of swerving into traffic or veering off the road, even though you intend to drive safely and responsibly.
 With these thoughts, you might feel distressed about risking the safety of other people as well as yourself.

-It’s common to experience the call of the void when you’re feeling stressed or anxious.
-“Research has shown that people who reported higher levels of anxiety have felt the call more often than those with lower self-reported levels of anxiety.”
-Dr. Fox said.
+The call of the void can happen to anyone but may be more noticeable when you’re feeling stressed or anxious.
+“Research has shown that people who reported higher levels of anxiety have felt the call more often than those with lower self-reported levels of anxiety,” Fox said.
 And when you’re feeling this way, it can be harder to dismiss or control these thoughts.

 These intrusive thoughts are different than actual intentions to take risks.
 They are involuntary and are not linked to your intentions or values.
 You shouldn’t judge yourself for having them.